alexbevi/redmine_knowledgebase/README.md

 ### Updating from v2.3.0 (Should work for all 2.x versions but has not been tested)

-To update redmine from v2.3.0 to 3.x-devel you will first want to delete redmine_knowledgebase from the the /plugins directory and /public/plugin_assets directory.
+To update redmine from v2.3.0 to 3.x-devel you will first want to delete ``redmine_knowledgebase`` from the the ``/plugins`` and ``/public/plugin_assets`` directories.

 Once those two directories have been removed, run the following commands (as though you were performing a fresh installation):

     git clone git://github.com/alexbevi/redmine_knowledgebase.git plugins/redmine_knowledgebase
     bundle install